 Metanoia Institute has begun the process to be able to award its own degrees.
 This will not affect students starting in 2022.
 Please see here for further details

 Validation by Middlesex University of Metanoia’s counselling and psychotherapy courses means that you are a student of both institutions but you enrol at and attend Metanoia for your programme of study.
 As Metanoia is recognised as a HEFCE alternative provider, (see the Quality Assurance and Course Accreditation section below) once you become a student of Metanoia, you will be eligible to apply for and buy a NUS extra card which allows you over 200 UK student discounts.

-INTRODUCTORY WORKSHOPS - Once you have decided which programme you feel is right for you, you will need to book onto and attend an introductory workshop.
-Details of workshops can be found in the relevant course online leaflet or via the link to ‘Introductory Workshops’ on Metanoia’s website.
+INTRODUCTORY WORKSHOPS - Once you have decided which programme you feel is right for you, you may need to book onto and attend an introductory workshop.
+Details of workshops can be found in the link to ‘Introductory Workshops’ on Metanoia’s website.
 You can submit a full application for the course at the time of booking for the workshop, or you can submit your application afterwards.
 Please be advised, though, that our courses fill up quickly and applications are processed in the order we receive them, so it is advisable not to wait to submit your application unless you wish to use the workshop experience to check whether this is the right course for you.

 The introductory workshop serves as an opportunity to find out more about the course, the approach, and the way that we train at the Metanoia Institute.
 It also serves as the first part of the interview process, in that we are interested to see how you relate to the theory, how you interact with others, and how able you are to explore your own process non-defensively.